 Yes, it will give you a heartier, more dense loaf, with a whole grain flavor.
 It isn’t going to be as light and fluffy as other sourdough breads made with bread flour or all-purpose, but it is very delicious.

-It takes longer than the usual yeast packet, as you are waiting for the natural yeasts and bacteria in the air to create the rise.
+It takes longer than the usual yeast packet, as you are waiting for the natural yeast and bacteria in the air to create the rise.
+As far as compared to other sourdoughs, whole wheat doughs tend to rise faster than white bread dough.

 Yes.
-For this recipe, and most recipes, you can easily use a whole wheat sourdough starter.
+For this recipe, and most recipes, you can easily use a whole wheat starter.

 Not all sourdough is going to be whole grain.
 This will be determined by the type of flour used in a recipe.
 Some people like to make their bread with 100% whole grains, while others like to mix the flours for a lighter crumb.